TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 What actually "importing a new file" does?

-* We pass container/container builder class somewhere,
+* We pass the container/container builder class somewhere,
-* there is a closure that accept is as parameter
+* There is a closure that accepts it as a parameter
 * it decorates the passed container with more services and parameters.

-Saying that, **in Laravel** we pass this container to the included file closure:
+Saying that **in Laravel**, we pass this container to the included file closure:

 ```php
 $closureFilePath = require $filePath;